OlyaFilatova/practice_projects/README.md

 # Projects for practice

-Just simple projects for practice based on ideas I'm stumbling upon on WWW.
+Just simple projects for practice based on ideas I'm stumbling upon on WWW

 Some will stop at the requirements level others will grow further.